 - The Danish Girl: One of the dresses on display was designed for Eddie Redmayne’s character of the male artist Einar Wegener as he began his transition into his female true self, Lili Elbe.
 It’s a good example of how designer Paco Delgado, in feminizing Einar’s male shape, opted against padding and relied, instead, on draping, fit, and volume.
 I really wanted to see Einar’s linen sack suit, which he adopts early in his transition when he is still living primarily as a man, which was not on display, but that I thought was much more successful at the male-female combination.
 You can see it here.

 - Trumbo: Another really great-looking “dressed” movie, which is spot-on for its McCarthy-era story.
-Can I just say, “Hedda Harper’s hats.”
+Can I just say, “Hedda Hopper’s hats.”
 The historical costumer in me loved it.

 - I am a sucker for Savile Row tailoring and slim British-cut suits, like those from Kingsman.